majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 ### System Design

-#### Variant A
+#### Variant A – On Host

 {{ image(src="img/phone-to-dashboard-conversion/embedded-server-client-approach-a.svg", alt="System design - Variant A", position="center") }}

-The host machine will be running a Python service (`OLED display server`), that will fetch monitoring data, and draw it on the display.
+The host machine will run a Python service (`OLED display server`), which will fetch monitoring data, and draw it on the display.

 - The host machine will interface with the display via a USB-I²C adapter.
 - The USB-I²C adapter will be implemented by flashing a RP2040 board with I²C adapter firmware [[1](https://github.com/Nicolai-Electronics/rp2040-i2c-interface)].
 Alternatively, a pre-made adapter can be purchased.